Plastic recycling

 The government brought these bans into force on 1 October 2023.

 According to estimates, England uses 2.7 billion items of single-use cutlery, most of which are plastic and 721 million single-use plates per year, but only 10% are recycled.
-If 2.7 billion pieces of cutlery were lined up they would go round the world over eight and a half times (based on a 15cm piece of cutlery).
+If 2.7 billion pieces of cutlery were lined up they would go around the world over eight and a half times (based on a 15cm piece of cutlery).

 From October, people cannot buy these products from any business, this includes retailers, takeaways, food vendors and the hospitality industry.